imanemn127/Agentic-Healthcare-Maps/README.md

-# Agentic Healthcare Maps
+# CarePath AI — Agentic Healthcare Maps

 **GitHub:** https://github.com/imanemn127/Agentic-Healthcare-Maps

-An end-to-end agentic AI pipeline that processes messy Indian medical facility records at scale (tested up to 73 records on free API tier; built to handle 10,000+), extracts structured data using an LLM, scores each record for trustworthiness, and surfaces everything through an interactive map and a natural language query interface.
+An end-to-end agentic AI pipeline that processes messy Indian medical facility records at scale (tested up to 73 records on free API tier; built to handle 10,000+), extracts structured data using an LLM, scores each record for trustworthiness, and surfaces everything through an interactive map and a natural-language query interface — all wrapped in a polished multi-page Streamlit dashboard.

 ---